AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/VanillaJSTestApp/README.md

 - In a command prompt, run `npm install`.

 #### Running the sample application
 1. In a command prompt, run `npm start`.
-The default scenario is the `auth-code-aad` scenario.
+The default scenario is the `silent-flow-aad` scenario.
     - If you wish to specify a different sample than the default, you may provide the sample name in the command prompt:
     ```bash
-    npm start -- -scenario <scenario-name> # defaults to vanilla sample in `auth-code-aad` folder
+    npm start -- -scenario <scenario-name> # defaults to scenario sample in `silent-flow-aad` directory
     ```

     ```bash
-    npm start -- -s <scenario-name> # defaults to vanilla sample in 'auth-code-aad' folder
+    npm start -- -s <scenario-name> # defaults to scenario sample in 'silent-flow-aad' directory
     ```

     - If you wish to specify the port for scenarios with the `web` appType, you can provide the `-p` or `-port` flag: